kraekin/MysticForge/README.md

 ## Current Status & Known Issues

-* **Known Issue:** New overworld locations cannot be named yet.
-They seem to pull their names from the map's size template (needs more research).
+* **Known Issue:** Editor can be a bit sluggish, I am working through to improve performance, some stuff has been improved, but start up can be a bit slow sometimes.
 * **Scripting/Events:** Event and script editing is partially implemented; basic editing works, but advanced actions are still in progress.
 * **Testing:** I've tested everything I could, but I haven't completed a full playthrough to verify every edge case.
 Expect bugs or potential game-breaking issues.
 * **UI/Labels:** Some labels, menus, or terms might be named oddly.
 I plan on doing a pass soon to clean up the wording and interface.